captionpoint/captionpoint-plays/DEAR-JACK-DEAR-LOUISE.md

-I’m really sorry.
+(sobbing) I’m really sorry.

 ---

-I realized suddenly yesterday that you wouldn’t be informed officially because you’re not part of his family,
+I realized suddenly yesterday that you wouldn’t be informed officially

 ---

+because you’re not part of his family,

+---

+and I figured that Jack’s mom and dad would be so upset

+---

-and I figured that Jack’s mom and dad would be so upset that they might not get in touch with you for a while.
+that they might not get in touch with you for a while.

 ---